EWMoE: An effective model for global weather forecasting with mixture-of-experts: Experiments

 \subsection{Comparison with state-of-the-art models}

-We compare the forecast performance of EWMoE with FourCastNet, ClimaX and Pangu-Weather, three leading deep learning methods for global weather forecasting.
+We compare the forecast performance of EWMoE with FourCastNet, ClimaX, Pangu-Weather and GraphCast, four leading deep learning methods for global weather forecasting.
 Figures~\ref{fig:ACC} and Figure~\ref{fig:RMSE} evaluate different methods on forecasting four key weather variables at lead time from 1 to 8 days in terms of ACC and RMSE, respectively.
 The results show that EWMoE has both higher ACC and lower RMSE than FourCastNet \cite{kurth2023fourcastnet} and ClimaX \cite{nguyen2023climax} for all the variables analyzed.
 For short-range forecasting (1-3 days), EWMoE demonstrates a comparable level of forecasting accuracy as Pangu-Weather \cite{bi2022pangu}.
 In addition, as the forecast time increases, significant improvement with our EWMoE is observed and EWMoE outperforms Pangu-Weather from day 3, demonstrating EWMoE's remarkable ability and stability for short-to-medium-range weather forecasting.
+Compared with GraphCast, each model has its own advantages.
+In terms of the ACC metric, EWMoE performs better than GraphCast, while in terms of the RMSE metric, GraphCast is slightly better than EWMoE.
+This result may be attributed to the fact that GraphCast uses a 12-step autoregressive finetuning strategy to reduce the error accumulation in long lead predictions but increases the consumption of training resources at the same time.

-Moreover, we also note that EWMoE achieves this strong performance with much less training data and computing resources compared with the baselines.
-We train our EWMoE on 2 years of training data, which is approximately 18$\times$ less data than FourCastNet and ClimaX's 37 years of training data, and 120$\times$ less than that used for Pangu-Weather, which uses 39 years of training data with 13 pressure levels.
+Moreover, we note that EWMoE achieves this strong performance with much less training data and computing resources compared with the baselines.
+We train our EWMoE on 2 years of training data, which is approximately 18$\times$ less data than FourCastNet and ClimaX's 37 years of training data, and 120$\times$ less than that used for Pangu-Weather and GraphCast, which use 39 years of training data with 13 pressure levels.
 The training of EWMoE was completed under 9 days on 2 Nvidia 3090 GPUs.
-In contrast, FourCastNet took 16 hours to train on 64 A100 GPUs, ClimaX took 7 days on 80 V100 GPUs, and Pangu-Weather required 64 days on 192 V100 GPUs.
+In contrast, FourCastNet took 16 hours to train on 64 A100 GPUs, ClimaX took 7 days on 80 V100 GPUs, Pangu-Weather took 64 days on 192 V100 GPUs and GraphCast took 4 weeks on 32 Google Cloud TPU v4 devices.
 Our novel weather forecasting MoE model generates accurate forecasts with much less training data and computational cost, which will facilitate future works that build upon our proposed framework.